 Please note: Microsoft changes the free Visual Studio install procedures all the time.
 These instructions represent the procedures required at the writing of this tutorial.
 If you have problems downloading or installing the Visual Studio program, contact your instructor or the CIS Webmaster (firstname.lastname@example.org) via email for assistance.

-In order to download the free version of Visual Studio for use in the Internet Authoring classes complete the following steps:
+In order to download the free version of Visual Studio for use in the Internet Authoring classes complete the following steps (ONLY Download Visual Studio NOT Visual Studio CODE!!!):

-A Windows Security Warning may appear, if it does - click the Run button.
+- A security warning may appear, if it does - click the Run or OK button.

-A Visual Studio Setup screen will appear on your computer screen.
-Click the check box to accept the license agreement, make sure you enough free hard drive space (10 GB) available, and then click on the Install button that appears.
+- A Visual Studio Installer screen will appear on your computer screen.
+Click the check box to accept the license agreement, make sure you have enough free storage space (10-14 GB) available on your computer, and then click on the Continue button that appears.

-Click Start Visual Studio and on the next screen you'll see a message that Visual Studio is being prepared for first use.
+- If a Reboot screen does not appear, Click Start Visual Studio..on the next screen you'll see a message that Visual Studio is being prepared for first use.

 Once that step is completed, Visual Studio should appear on you screen.

-When installing Visual Studio 2017, on the Workload tab, you will need to choose which "workload(s)" you want included in your Visual Studio installation as shown in the figure below.
+When installing Visual Studio, on the Workload tab, you will need to choose which "workload(s)" you want included in your Visual Studio installation as shown in the figure below.
 Review the table below to learn which workloads you will need installed in order to complete your CIS coding classes.

 Course Requirements for Visual Studio Workloads